Xion/authomato/README.md

 * Recognize HTTP Accept: header and provide different types of output, like JSON.
 * Throttle non-blocking polls through HTTP Retry-After: and Refresh: headers in response to /oauth/poll
-* Allow to specify wait time in /oauth/poll
 * Fill out Server: header in all responses
 * Watch configuration files (OAuth providers & consumers) for changes and reload them on the fly